The latest version of this information can be found here.

 Welcome to the latest version of the privacy and cookie notice and other information covering the activities of me, Mark Pack, including those carried out using the labels Liberal Democrat Newswire, Lib Dem Pointing and UK Election Law.
 My contact information is here and I am registered under the Data Protection Act 1998 (registration number Z2531576).

-This page was last updated on 1 November 2020, with the changes since the 2 August 2020 version being the addition of Bookshop.org to the list of service provides and affiliates.
+This page was last updated on 3 April 2022, with the changes since the 1 November 2020 version being the removal of references to Facebook services which are no longer used and an update to the imprint information.

 Any subsequent changes to any of the information set out here will be posted on this page and you can view the previous version of this page here.

 How I may gather your personal data